ric2b/Vivaldi-browser/chromium/docs/design/sandbox.md

 modified while a target is running, but different targets can have different rules.

+### Diagnostics

+In Chromium, the policies associated with active processes can be viewed at chrome://sandbox.
+Tracing of the `sandbox` category will output the policy used when a process is launched.
+Tracing can be enabled using chrome://tracing or by using the `--trace-startup=-*,disabled-by-default-sandbox` command line flag.
+Trace output can be investigated with `//tools/win/trace-sandbox-viewer.py`.

 ## Target bootstrapping

 Targets do not start executing with the restrictions specified by policy.
 They